 Amended and effective January 15, 2009.

 The effective date of this Rule is February 1, 1984.

 Reporters certified pursuant to this rule must acquire thirty (30) continuing education credits every three years through activities approved by the Board or a committee of the Board.
+At least three of the continuing education credits shall be ethics, which may include topics such as professionalism.
 Such three year period shall be known as the "reporting period."
 Each reporting period shall begin on January 1 and extend through December 31 three years hence.
 The reporting period for reporters newly certified pursuant to this Rule shall begin January 1 following certification by the Board.
 If a reporter acquires, during such reporting period, approved continuing education in excess of (30) thirty hours, the excess credit may be carried forward and applied to the education requirement for the succeeding reporting period only.
 The maximum number of continuing education hours one may carry forward is ten (10).